-And then once the test result comes, immediately this test result can be conveyed to a medical doctor maybe through SMS in the mobile phone system.
-And then the medical doctors can immediately advice for a treatment.
-And this entire process can take place within a few minutes.
-So, it is very rapid, it is inexpensive, it is portable, and if this kind of system comes in to the market it can really solve some of the challenging problems in medical diagnostics in many places in the world.
+And then once the test result comes immediately this test result can be conveyed to a medical doctor may be through SMS in the mobile phone system, and then the medical doctor can immediately advise for a treatment, and this entire process can take place within a few minutes and so it is very rapid, it is inexpensive it is portable and if this kind of system comes into the market, it can really solve some of the challenging problems in a medical diagnostic in many places in the world.

-Another example like which is related to the medical sciences is DNA hybridization.
-And DNA hybridization basically refers to like, identification of a particular sequence of bases in a DNA which can indicate the existence of a certain disease.
+Another example like which is related to the medical sciences is DNA hybridisation.
+And DNA hybridisation basically refers to like identification of a particular sequence of bases in a DNA, which can indicate the existence of a certain disease.
 Like, all of us know that DNA is a linear polymer made up of a sequence of repeating units known as nucleotides.

-And each monomer is composed of a phosphate group which is schematically shown in the view graph, which is responsible for a negative charge on the DNA, deoxyribose sugar and a nitrogen containing base.
-So, there are four different bases found in DNA: A. T. C and G.
+And each monomer is composed of a phosphate group, which is schematically shown in the view graph which is responsible for a negative charge in the DNA deoxyribose sugar and a nitrogen containing base.
+So, there are four different bases found in DNA A, T, C and G. So, if you want to identify a particular disease, it may be related to the sequence of base a particular sequence of bases like A A T T G G C C like that and it is known that A and T want to get combined with the help of hydrogen bond, and G wants to get combined with C with the help of hydrogen bond.

-So, if you want to identify a particular disease it may be related to the sequence of base, a particular sequence of bases like A A T T G G C C like that.
-And it is known that A and T want to get combined with the help of hydrogen bond and G wants to get combined with C with the help of hydrogen bond.
-So, A is complementary to T, and G is complementary to C. So, if you want to identify whether a particular sequence of DNA bases is present in a DNA sample then what you can do, you can put a complement of that interrogating sequence on the wall of a small channel and pump a DNA sample with single strands.
+So, A is complementary to T and G is complementary to C, so if you want to identify whether a particular sequence of DNA bases is present in a DNA sample, then what you can do you can put a complement of that interrogating sequence on the wall of a small channel, and pump a DNA sample with single strand.
+So, what you can do is that first you break the cell which is called a cell lysis and bring the DNA out of it, and then you heat the DNA sample, so that double stranded DNA gets broken into single strands then you pass the sample through a fluid flow.

-So what you can do is that; first you break the cell, which is called a cell Lysis and bring the DNA out of it and then you heat the DNA sample so that double stranded DNA gets broken in to single strands.
-Then you pass the sample through a fluid flow.
-When you pass the sample through a fluid flow there is an interesting interaction between fluid dynamics and the transport of DNA.
-And that can control effectively that how fast you can achieve this hybridization reaction.
-And if you can achieve this hybridization reaction fast, then it is possible to get an answer whether a particular DNA sample base sequence is there in a DNA sample or not and a rapid diagnosis of certain diseases can be made.
+So, you when you pass the sample through a fluid flow there is an interesting interaction between fluid dynamics and the transport of DNA.
+And that can control effectively that how fast you can achieve this hybridisation reaction.
+And if you can achieve this hybridisation reaction fast, then it is possible to like get an answer whether a particular DNA sample base sequence is there in a DNA sample or not and a rapid diagnosis of certain diseases can be made.

 Next example is to track the dynamics of a biological cell.
-Now biological cell is a very interesting object in general.
-And there are several motivations of studying biological cells in a small confinement.
-In human bodies there are hierarchical structures of blood vessels: you have large arteries large veins, small arteries small veins, arterioles, venules and micro capillaries.
-The micro capillaries are of the order of micrometer dimensions, and cells are also of the order of micrometer dimension.
-Like, typical length scale of cell in a human body may be around 10 micron.
+Now, biological cell is a very interesting object in general.
+And there are several motivations of studying biological cells in a small confinement, in human bodies there are hierarchical structures of blood vessels; you have large arteries, large veins, small arteries, small veins, arterioles, venules and micro capillaries.
+The micro capillaries are of the order of micrometer dimensions and cells are also of the order of micrometer dimensions, like typical length scale of a cell in human body may be around 10 microns.